 With continuing to forgive this person, eventually I was able to completely release all my negativity toward them.

-As I was doing this I said to the person I was releasing the chord from:
+While I worked with the medical intuitive, I said to the person I was releasing the chord from:

 Whew!
 Repeating these words released the negativity on a much deeper level and I saw light in my inner vision.